Maryland Lease Agreement with ezSign

 Automatic Renewal Provisions for Periods of More Than 1 Month: When a Lease provides for automatic renewal, unless prior notice is given by the party seeking to terminate the Lease, that renewal provision must be distinctly set apart from other provisions of the Lease, and space must be provided for the Tenant's written acknowledgment of that provision.
 This written acknowledgment may include the Tenant's signature, initials, or witnessed mark.

 Important: Any Lease or other written agreement may not require the Tenant to give a longer notice of termination than the landlord.
 (Md.
 Code, Real Property, Section 8-501.)

 When a written lease contains termination provisions; the required notice of intent to vacate shall be provided within the lease.

 Baltimore only: Baltimore City law requires the landlord to give at least 60 days' written notice before the end of the year, month, or week when the tenant is to vacate.
 The tenant normally has to give only a 30-day written notice.
 (Public Local Laws, Sec.
 9-16).

 A returned payment fee may not exceed $35.

 Maryland late fees cannot exceed 5% of the amount of rent due.
 Some counties within Maryland may have additional requirements.
 For example, in MONTGOMERY COUNTY, this fee may not be assessed until the rent is more than 10 days late.

 Notice to Enter

-If the lease provides that the tenant must obtain the landlord's consent in order to sublease, consent may not be unreasonably withheld.
+SUB-LEASING: If the Lease provides that the Tenant must obtain the Landlord's consent in order to sublease, consent may not be unreasonably withheld.